Introduction

 })

-local formatter = require "@antiraid/formatters"
+local kv = require "@antiraid/kv"

-local should_set = false
+local kvExecutor = kv.new(token)

-local formatted_value = formatter.format_gwevent_field(value)
+local channelId = kvExecutor:get("auditlog_channel")

 Luau Ecosystem Integration Notes